microsoftgraph/microsoft-graph-docs/content/get-started/AspNetMVC.md

 >MSAL is currently in prerelease, and as such should not be used in production code.
 It is used here for illustrative purposes only.

-**Don't feel like building an app?** Get up and running fast using the [Quick Start](https://graph.microsoft.io/en-us/getting-started).
+**Don't feel like building an app?** Use the [Microsoft Graph Quick Start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast.

 ## Prerequisites